 When shopping for a new pool, there are several types of pools out there, with different surfaces.
 To narrow down the field, the 3 most popular are gunite (plaster/concrete), vinyl-lined, and fiberglass pools and they each have their pros and cons.
-For example, Gunite pools have the most durable finish (pro) but the cost with both the initial set up/installation and resurfacing when (not if) needed is vastly higher than the other two common pool types (con).
-Compared to vinyl-lined pools, the liner normally lasts from 7 to 10 years depending on how well you keep your water chemistry and costs significantly less both upfront and down the road.
+A gunite pool's biggest pro is having the most durable finish of any swimming pool surface.
+However, the con is the cost with both the initial set up/installation and the resurfacing (when needed, not if needed) is much higher than the other common pool surfaces.
+Compared to vinyl-lined pools for example, a liner normally lasts from 7 to 10 years depending on how well you keep your water chemistry and costs significantly less both upfront and down the road.
+But if concrete durability is what you're looking for keep reading to learn more about your options.

 While Marcite plaster is the least expensive of the gunite pool surfaces, it does have its disadvantages.
 The surface can start to show visible chipping or etching after 5 to 7 years.
 They will also start to stain, and inhibit algae due to its porous surface and is the least durable in the plaster pool family.
 The better upgrade for this pool type would be to opt for exposed aggregate surfaces as these offer more options from pebbles, sand color and more.
 Diamond Brite, Pebble Tec and Hydrazzo are a few common types of aggregate surfaces which we’ll break down further here.